Show your support for Sarah!

 "I know He hears me when I just call out to Him, which I do a lot.
 Oh, yes, I pray.
 I talk to God every day.
 I've put my life, so I put my day, into God's hands, and I just ask for guidance and wisdom and grace to get through one situation after another."

-For more information about Sarah Palin please click here or on the photo above.
-For more recent post click here.
+For more truth about Sarah Palin please click here, and here.

 God bless you,